Go to the campaigns dashboard

 For content items, you'll also want to click on the Create new link under the respective content type to create a new asset and associate it with your campaign.
 You can always choose to go back to the campaign overview screen at any time or choose a new asset to work on from the dropdown menu on the right of the next asset button.

-The Wizard will also copy information from landing page to thank-you page and will carry the name of the campaign across both assets.
+HubSpot will also copy information from landing page to thank you page and will carry the name of the campaign into these assets.

 If you are using a simple landing page and email template, the copy from the landing page will get copied over to the corresponding email in the campaign.
-Also, when you create a CTA and blog post with the Wizard, your CTA will be automatically added to the post.
+Also, when you create a CTA and blog post, your CTA will be automatically added to the post.

 Creating a campaign from a content tool

 In the Settings tab of the editor for any of the content tools, you'll see an Add new... button next to the Campaign dropdown menu.
 Click on this to be prompted to create a new campaign.

 Creating a campaign from the keywords tool

 Navigate to Reports > Keywords.
 From the Keywords side menu, click on Manage campaigns.
 This will bring you to the Campaigns Dashboard where you can follow the instructions above to create a new campaign.